 My Health Record is a secure online summary of a person’s key health information.
 It is part of a national system that is accessible anytime, anywhere.
 This allows medical professionals and patients to access their health record wherever they are as long as there is internet connection.
 Patients can control which health practitioners are approved to access but this protocol can be breached during an emergency situation.

-Healthcare providers such as GPs, specialists and pharmacists can add clinical documents about your health to your record.
+Patients, GPs, specialists and pharmacists can add clinical documents in My Health Record.
 This includes: